The 2018-19 application cycle will open in November, 2017.

 This scholarship will be awarded to a deserving LGBTQI student who aims to participate in a high-quality, rigorous education abroad program.
 This scholarship is made possible by the generous support of a group of international education professionals who are committed to advocating on behalf of LGBTQI students.
-These professionals counsel international and study abroad LGBTQI students and support their LGBTQI colleagues in the field.
-Many of these educators have come together through groups created with the support of NAFSA and the Forum for Education Abroad.
+These professionals counsel international and study abroad LGBTQI students, support their LGBTQI colleagues in the field, and collaborate through groups created with the support of NAFSA and the Forum for Education Abroad.

 STA Travel Start the Adventure Scholarship

 Two FEA/STA Travel Start the Adventure Scholarships ($2,500 each) will be awarded to summer applicants.
 Students will not apply directly for this scholarship – the review team will assign the winner.
 In turn, two STA Travel Advisor Awards ($2,500 each) will be granted to the study abroad department of these FEA/STA Travel Start the Adventure Scholarship recipients, in order for the department to strategically fund another student participating on a study abroad program in the same academic year.
 (Note: these discretionary awards serve as capacity-building grants for the study abroad department; student recipients are not designated FEA Scholars).